 - Troubleshooting MSI app deployments in Microsoft Intune

-- Best practices for software distribution to Intune classic Windows PC agent
+- Best practices for Intune software distribution to Windows PC

 - For additional Intune troubleshooting information, see Use the troubleshooting portal to help users at your company.